 GSK Science in the Summer™ is administered by the Franklin Institute, and the University of North Carolina’s Morehead Planetarium and Science Center in cooperation with participating local science centers, libraries and community centers.

 ‘Be a Biologist!’ in Summer 2022

-Through active, hands-on learning, students in second through sixth grades will learned that, through knowledge, education and hard work, that science can be interesting, exciting and challenging, all while they learn the basic STEM skills that will prepare them for academic and professional success.
+Through active, hands-on learning, students in second through sixth grades will learn through knowledge, education and hard work, that science can be interesting, exciting and challenging, as they learn the basic STEM skills that will prepare them for academic and professional success.